This country-specific Q&A provides an overview to tax laws and regulations that may occur in Italy.

 Is fiscal consolidation employed or a recognition of groups of corporates for tax purposes and are there any jurisdictional limitations on what can constitute a group for tax purposes?
 Is a group contribution system employed or how can losses be relieved across group companies otherwise?

 A fiscal consolidation regime has been introduced since 2004.
-Only companies tax resident of Italy may be included in the fiscal unity.
 The regime is available to:

 - Italian resident companies controlled by an Italian resident parent company;